bytecraftoy/aalto-2022/docusaurus/docs/api-endpoints/api/user/post-register.md

 ## Response

-200 on success and body contains { userName: string, id: string} and 400 if the name is already taken.
+200 on success and body contains { userName: string, id: string}, 400 if the name is already taken and 401 if the register key is invalid
 On success the "user-token" cookie is set with the session token just like when logging in.